Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/README.md

 # YourBot - Multi-Tenant SaaS Chatbot Platform

-A production-ready, ultra-modern chatbot platform with glassmorphism UI, built with React, TypeScript, and Vite.
+A production-ready, multi-tenant chatbot platform with glassmorphism UI on React/Vite and a FastAPI + PostgreSQL backend delivering authentication, bot management, RAG configuration, and an embeddable widget system.

 ## 🎨 Design System